What is Serverless & How Does it Work?

 - Serverless architecture: AWS Lambda will automatically scale up or down as needed without any additional configuration.

-Google Cloud Functions: Google cloud functions is a serverless computing platform that allows developers to run code in response to events without having to manage the underlying infrastructure.
-Google cloud functions are an easy way to build and run code without the need to provision servers, configure firewalls, or scale your computing resources.
+Google Cloud Functions is a serverless computing platform that allows developers to run code in response to events without having to manage the underlying infrastructure.
+It is an easy way to build and run code without the need to provision servers, configure firewalls, or scale your computing resources.
 Google Cloud Functions can be invoked through HTTP requests and messages from other Google Cloud services like Pub/Sub.

 Why use a Serverless Architecture?